3r1co/pact/README.md

 + The application is up and running

 After all you should be able to target http://hostname:8555 and use the application.

+## Remarks

+For sure, the way Docker images are built here is not best practice.
+It is just a simple way to demonstrate how to use Pacts and the Pact Broker.